nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed Ingredient List.
 * `INGREDIENT` can take in an optional `Quantity` e.g. i/Tomato -2 whole.
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
-`QUANTITY` is separated with a mandatory space before `-` and after, only accepts alphanumeric characters, forward slashes and full stops.
+`QUANTITY` is separated with a mandatory space before the dash and after, only accepts alphanumeric characters , forward slashes and full stops.
 </div>
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
-Multiple ingredients are separated by `,`.
+Multiple ingredients are separated by a comma.
 </div>

 * All fields are optional, but **at least** the ingredient index and one of the fields must be present to edit an ingredient.
 * You are not allowed to edit an ingredient into an already existing ingredient in the Fridge.
 <div markdown="span" class="alert alert-success">:bulb: **Tip:**
     Specified fields will permanently override existing values with the new values- the edit is not cumulative.
-Typing `editF INDEX` and then hitting `Enter` will insert the information of the ingredient at the specified `INDEX` into the command box, letting you directly modify the existing ingredient.
+Typing editF INDEX and then hitting Enter will insert the information of the ingredient at the specified INDEX into the command box, letting you directly modify the existing ingredient.
 </div>

 Examples: